hindu-comm/mail_stream_advaita-l/2017/10/SrividyA_and_advaita/163__Venkatraghavan_S.md

 > > upAsana fits within advaita vedAnta?
 > >
 >
-> ​I will ​share what I can (although I am not sure how much will be seen as
+> I will share what I can (although I am not sure how much will be seen as
 > *okay to be shared*) with the hope that it will not be confused with
 > upAsanA leading to mokSha being refuted by Bhashyakara.
 Surely, upAsana
 > cannot result in mokSha, but it can lead one there.
 In fact, as I remember,